 The funding plan is annually disclosed to the membership in the year-end budgeting process.

+Annual Updates.
 The allocation of reserve items is not written in stone.
 Allocations are only projections and subject to revision annually as roofs, boilers, etc. wear out at their own rates.
 As a result, boards must review the reserve study, or cause it to be reviewed, annually and implement appropriate adjustments to the reserve account requirements.
 (Civ.
-Code §5550(a)
+Code §5550(a).)

-.
-Reserves and reserve studies are also required for FHA
+FHA Loans.
+Reserves and reserve studies are also required for FHA backed mortgages.

-.
+Small Associations.
 Small residential associations, even as small as two units, must perform reserve studies if they have common areas--unless the total replacement costs are less than 50% of the annual gross budget.
 (Civ.
-Code §5550(a)
+Code §5550(a).)

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.